Marcell Ozuna Player Props: Braves vs. Yankees

-On Monday, Marcell Ozuna (.375 slugging percentage in past 10 games, with no home runs) and the Atlanta Braves play the New York Yankees, whose starting pitcher will be Clarke Schmidt.
-First pitch is at 7:20 PM ET.
+Marcell Ozuna -- with a slugging percentage of .415 in his past 10 games (including no homers) -- will be in action for the Atlanta Braves against the New York Yankees, with Luis Severino on the hill, on August 15 at 7:20 PM ET.

-He racked up three RBI (going 1-for-4 with a double) in his previous game against the Mets.
+He strung together two hits (going 2-for-3 with a double) in his last appearance against the Yankees.

 Marcell Ozuna Game Info & Props vs. the Yankees